Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Basic exercises

-The table shows exercises for the calf, gluteal, and thigh muscles of both legs:
+The table contains exercises for the calf, gluteal, and thigh muscles of both legs:

-(if the table is not fully visible, scroll to the right)
+(if the table is not completely visible, scroll to the right)

-Flex and unbend the toes of both the healthy leg and the operated leg.
+Bend and extend the toes of both the healthy leg and the operated one.

 Foot pump

-Do immediately after coming out of anesthesia: bend the ankle back and forth.
-For an hour, do up to 6 approaches for several minutes - until the state of slight fatigue in the muscles.
+Do it immediately after coming out of anesthesia: bend your foot at the ankle back and forth.
+Per hour, do up to 6 approaches for several minutes until the muscles become slightly fatigued.

-Rotate the foot first 5 times clockwise, then 5 times counterclockwise.
+Rotate your foot first 5 times clockwise, then 5 times counterclockwise.

-Start with a healthy limb.
-Try to squeeze the popliteal fossa to the bed as much as possible, hold the muscle tension for 5-10 seconds.
-From 3-5 days, perform the same action with the sore leg, keeping the muscles in good shape for 2-5 seconds.
-Do 10 times each.
+Start with the healthy limb.
+Try to press the popliteal fossa to the bed as much as possible and hold the muscle tension for 5–10 seconds.
+From 3-5 days, perform the same action with the sore leg, keeping the muscles toned for 2-5 seconds.
+Do 10 times of each.

-Alternately strain the right and left gluteus muscles, holding the tension until slight fatigue.
+Alternately strain your right and left gluteal muscle, maintaining tension until slight fatigue.

 Knee flexion

-Slide your feet along the surface of the bed and pull your leg towards you, bending it at the knee.
+Slide your foot along the surface of the bed and pull your leg towards you, bending it at the knee.
 Lower it.
 Do it slowly 10 times.

-Place a small roller or pillow under your knee.
-Straighten your leg, holding it in this position for 5-7 seconds.
+Place a small cushion or pillow under your knee.
+Straighten your leg, holding it in this position for 5–7 seconds.
 Do the same with the other leg.

-Alternately lift your straight leg 10 times a few centimeters.
+Alternately lift your straight leg a few centimeters 10 times.

-• do several runs a day, spending 15–20 minutes out of every hour during the day;
+• make several passes per day, spending 15–20 minutes out of every hour during the day;

 • keep a slow and smooth pace;

-• combine exercises with breathing exercises according to the following scheme: with muscle tension - deep inhalation, with relaxation - prolonged exhalation;
+• combine exercises with breathing exercises according to the following scheme: when muscles are tense, take a deep breath; when relaxing, take a long exhale;

-• do breathing exercises to avoid lung congestion.
+• perform breathing exercises to avoid congestion in the lungs.

-• first, do exercises in the early period only lying on your back (although you need to get up on your feet already on days 2-3), and then do the same gymnast while sitting on the bed.
+• At first, do the exercises in the early period only while lying on your back (although you need to get on your feet already on the 2-3rd day), and then do the same gymnast while sitting on the bed.

-A set of exercises for rehabilitation after arthroplasty
+A set of exercises for rehabilitation after endoprosthetics

-I presented the exercises described in the table above in the order of priority of their implementation, they are relevant throughout the entire rehabilitation course.
-This complex of exercise therapy is suitable for the rehabilitation of patients after almost any operation on the joints of the legs.
+I presented the exercises described in the table above in the order in which they were performed; they are relevant throughout the entire rehabilitation course.
+This exercise therapy complex suitable for the rehabilitation of patients after almost any operation on the leg joints.

 Additional exercises

-In the first 2-10 days after endoprosthetics, doctors teach the patient to sit on the bed, roll over, stand up, and walk on crutches.
+In the first 2–10 days after endoprosthetics, doctors teach the patient to sit up correctly in bed, roll over, stand up, and walk on crutches.

-Having already learned how to keep balance and lean on the operated leg, the patient must supplement the complex with other exercises - they must be done every day from a standing position, holding on to the back of the bed or chair.
+Having already learned to maintain balance and lean on the operated leg, the patient must supplement the complex with other exercises - they must be done every day from a standing position, holding onto the headboard of a bed or chair.
 Here they are:

-(if the table is not fully visible, scroll to the right)
+(if the table is not completely visible, scroll to the right)

-Stand facing the headboard, grab it with your hands
+Stand facing the headboard of the bed, grab it with your hands

-Begin to alternately raise the right and then the left leg, bending it at the knee.
-This is similar to walking in place with support in front of you.
+Begin to alternately lift your right and left leg, bending it at the knee.
+This is reminiscent of walking in place with support in front of you.

-Leaning on one leg, take the other to the side, lifting it slightly.
+Leaning on one leg, move the other to the side, slightly lifting it.
 Then change your legs.

-Everything is the same, only slowly take your leg back, unbending the hip joint.
+Everything is the same, only slowly move your leg back, straightening the hip joint.

-The earlier the patient starts to get up and walk after the endoprosthetics, the less likely it is to develop muscle (limitation of mobility) in the hip region.
+The sooner the patient begins to get up and walk after endoprosthetics, the less likely muscle development (limited mobility) in the hip area.

 Late postoperative rehabilitation

-Late rehabilitation after hip arthroplasty begins 3-4 weeks after surgery and lasts up to 3 months.
+Late rehabilitation after hip replacement begins 3–4 weeks after surgical intervention and lasts up to 3 months.
 The duration of rehabilitation for each patient varies depending on his age and other factors.

-After the patient already confidently gets out of bed, sits on a high chair, walks on crutches for 15 or more minutes 3-4 times a day, the motor regimen is expanded by training on an exercise bike (no longer than 10 minutes 1-2 times a day).
-The patient is also taught to walk up the stairs.
+After the patient confidently gets out of bed, sits on a high chair, walks on crutches for 15 or more minutes 3-4 times a day, the motor mode is expanded by training on an exercise bike (no longer than 10 minutes 1-2 times a day).
+The patient is also taught to walk up stairs.

-Start climbing a step with a healthy leg, substituting the operated one to it.
-When descending, lower it a step lower: first crutches, then the sore leg and then the healthy one.
+Start climbing the step with your healthy leg, placing the operated leg next to it.
+When descending, lower one step lower: first the crutches, then the sore leg and then the healthy one.

 Long-term rehabilitation period

-This period begins 3 months after the hip replacement surgery; and lasts up to six months and longer.
+This period begins 3 months after hip replacement surgery; and lasts up to six months or longer.

-• full restoration of the functioning of the artificial joint;
+• complete restoration of the functioning of the artificial joint;

 • acceleration of bone regeneration;

-• improvement of the functional state of ligaments, muscles, tendons.
+• improving the functional state of ligaments, muscles, tendons.

-The adaptive motor mode involves preparing the patient for more intense physical activity and adaptation in everyday life.
-Exercise therapy is supplemented with physiotherapy (mud or paraffin applications, balneotherapy, laser therapy and other physiotherapy).
+Adaptive motor mode involves preparing the patient for more intense physical activity and adaptation in everyday life.
+Exercise therapy is supplemented with physical therapy (mud or paraffin applications, balneotherapy, laser therapy and other physical procedures).

 Exercises to do at home

-Later, the above gymnastics of the early period after arthroplasty is supplemented with more complex exercises.
+Later the above gymnastics early period After endoprosthetics, they are supplemented with more complex exercises.

-Examples of exercises that patients do at home after discharge.
-Click on the photo to enlarge
+Examples of exercises that patients perform at home after discharge.
+Click on photo to enlarge

-(if the table is not fully visible, scroll to the right)
+(if the table is not completely visible, scroll to the right)

 Lie on your back.

-Alternately bend and pull your legs towards your stomach, simulating cycling.
+Alternately bend and pull your legs towards your stomach, imitating riding a bicycle.

 Lying on your back.

-Alternately pull your legs to your stomach, bending at the knee joints and helping yourself with your hands.
+Alternately pull your legs towards your stomach, bending your knees and helping yourself with your hands.

-Lying on the non-operated side with a flat bolster between the legs.
+Lying on your unoperated side with a flat cushion between your legs.

-Raise your straight leg and hold in this position as long as possible.
+Raise your straight leg and hold it in this position for as long as possible.

 Lying on your stomach.